hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `networking_mode` - (Optional) Determines whether alias IPs or routes will be used for pod IPs in the cluster.
 Options are `VPC_NATIVE` or `ROUTES`. `VPC_NATIVE` enables [IP aliasing](https://cloud.google.com/kubernetes-engine/docs/how-to/ip-aliases),
 and requires the `ip_allocation_policy` block to be defined.
-By default when this field is unspecified, GKE will create a `ROUTES`-based cluster.
+By default, when this field is unspecified, GKE will create a `VPC_NATIVE` cluster for versions above `1.21.0-gke.1500` and a `ROUTES`-based cluster for earlier versions.
+See the [official documentation](https://cloud.google.com/kubernetes-engine/docs/concepts/alias-ips#default_cluster_network_mode) for a detailed overview of default `networking_mode`s.

 * `logging_config` - (Optional) Logging configuration for the cluster.
     Structure is [documented below](#nested_logging_config).